 What will it take to make our cities more resilient?

-It has long been recognized that the private sector can and must play a significant role in helping to make our…, Associate Vice President, Managing Director, Asia, The Rockefeller Foundation
+It has long been recognized that the private sector can and must play a significant role in helping to make…, Associate Vice President, Managing Director, Asia, The Rockefeller Foundation

 We need to take into account one major concern, and that is vulnerability.
-All of our cities have what I call an…, Under-Secretary-General, United Nations
+All of our cities have what I call…, Under-Secretary-General, United Nations

-One critical step cities can take to facilitate their resilience building is to hire a Chief Resilience Officer…, Managing Director, The Rockefeller Foundation
+One critical step cities can take to facilitate their resilience building is to hire a Chief Resilience…, Managing Director, The Rockefeller Foundation

-The significant climate-related risks faced by regions around the U.S. demand that we escape the cycle of building…, Special Envoy, International Water Affairs at Kingdom of the Netherlands
+The significant climate-related risks faced by regions around the U.S. demand that we escape the cycle of…, Special Envoy, International Water Affairs at Kingdom of the Netherlands

-Although “urban” is often described in a manner suggesting a fixed state, we need to rethink urban…, Sr. Associate Director, The Rockefeller Foundation
+Although “urban” is often described in a manner suggesting a fixed state, we need to rethink…, Sr. Associate Director, The Rockefeller Foundation